rigetti/pyquil/docs/source/basics.rst

 When we intend to run a program on the QPU, sometimes we write programs which use specific qubits targeting a specific device topology, perhaps to achieve a high-performance program.
 Other times, we write programs that are agnostic to the underlying topology, thereby making the programs more portable.
-Qubit rewiring accommodates both use-cases in an automatic way.
+Qubit rewiring accommodates both use cases in an automatic way.

 Consider the following program.